CMMS: Definition, Benefits, and How It Works

 By following these best practices, organizations can reduce implementation time, avoid common frustrations, and accelerate their path to long-term value from their CMMS.

-Meeting industry standards and passing inspections shouldn’t require weeks of prep.
+Meeting industry standards and passing inspections should not require weeks of prep.
 A CMMS simplifies compliance by capturing and organizing all the documentation you need automatically.

 Regulatory Compliance

 Industries like manufacturing, pharmaceuticals, food processing, and energy face strict regulatory requirements from organizations such as OSHA, ISO, FDA, and EPA.
-A CMMS tracks maintenance activities, inspections, and certifications in one place, making it easy to demonstrate that you're operating safely and within the bounds of regulation.
+A CMMS tracks maintenance activities, inspections, and certifications in one place, making it easy to demonstrate that you are operating safely and within the bounds of regulation.

 Automated Audit Trails